Ruogu-Sun/Ruogu-Sun.github.io/_pages/about.md

 # 🔥 News
-- *2024.06*: &nbsp;🎉🎉 Participated *4th International Conference on Machine Learning and Intelligent Systems Engineering (MLISE 2024)*
+- *2024.06*: &nbsp;🎉🎉 Participated in *4th International Conference on Machine Learning and Intelligent Systems Engineering (MLISE 2024)*
 - *2024.05*: &nbsp;🎉🎉 A paper is submitted to the *IEEE Transactions on Network Science and Engineering*.
 - *2023.11*: &nbsp;🎉🎉 A paper is submitted to the *Artificial Intelligence and Law*.
-- *2022.07*: &nbsp;🎉🎉 Graduated from Beiwai College with awards *Outstanding Graduates* and *Outstanding Graduation Thesis*
+- *2022.07*: &nbsp;🎉🎉 Graduated from Beiwai College with awards *Outstanding Graduates* and *Outstanding Graduation Thesis*.

 # 🔍 Research Experiences